frbourassa/olfactory_habituation/README.md

-# Olfactory habituation with the IBCM model
+# Manifold learning for olfactory habituation to strongly fluctuating backgrounds